 Another common culprit on top of the sunscreen ingredients to avoid list is octinoxate.

-Animal studies have shown this sneaky chemical has a knack for messing with our hormones, particularly affecting metabolic and thyroid functions.
-And if that’s not enough, it can cause allergic reactions when it meets UV light.
+Studies have shown this sneaky chemical has a knack for messing with our hormones, particularly affecting metabolic and thyroid functions.
+And if that’s not enough, it can cause allergic reactions when it meets UV radiation.

-Plus, like its cousin oxybenzone, octinoxate is no friend to our coral reefs and marine life — which has led to several places banning it outright.
+Plus, like its cousin oxybenzone, octinoxate is not friendly to coral reefs and marine life, an environmental impact that has led to several places banning these chemical filters outright.

-Homosalate is another one of the most harmful ingredients in sunscreens that might wreak havoc on your hormonal balance.
-Research shows this hormone disruptor bio-accumulates in the body, disrupting the endocrine system and affecting your hormonal health.
+Homosalate, often found in chemical sunscreens, is another harmful ingredient that bioaccumulates in the body, disrupting the endocrine system and affecting hormonal health.

-The European Commission has raised eyebrows about it as well.
+The European Commission has raised eyebrows about its potential harm as well.
 They claim homosalate isn’t safe when used at concentrations up to 10%.
 Instead, they suggest keeping it to a maximum of 0.5% to avoid potential hormonal disruptions.

 However, the FDA allows sunscreen makers to use it at levels up to 15% in the U.S. That’s quite a bit more!